 I looked at my work folders.
 Same thing.
 Music folders?
 Yup.
 Video folders?
 Of course.

 In the past, when cleaning up duplicate files on NAS, I’ve manually identified the duplicates and deleted them.
 But given how many files had more than one version now, I really couldn’t see an alternative beyond spending an entire weekend cleaning up the NAS drive by hand.

-At one point I accidentally deleted a photo that I did want in two locations, but Gemini 2 knows the dumping of duplicates is so fun that you may get carried away and make a mistake.
+At one point, I accidentally deleted a photo that I did want in two locations, but Gemini 2 knows the dumping of duplicates is so fun that you may get carried away and make a mistake.
 So it even has an undelete feature, which I used to resurrect the photo.
 Sure, you can download and try Gemini 2 for free.

-Create a Shared Music Library - NAS Problem #2
+Create a shared music library - NAS Problem #2

-I mentioned earlier that I was able to set up a music library on my NAS, so that I could play my music from any device on the network.
+I mentioned earlier that I was able to set up a music library on my NAS so that I could play my music from any device on the network.
 It also allowed me to free up space on my overflowing Macbook, which improved my Mac’s performance.

-Successfully moving my iTunes library to my NAS took me a little while to figure it out, but you don’t have to make my missteps because below is are the steps I used to make my audio dream a reality.
+Successfully moving my iTunes library to my NAS took me a little while to figure out, but you don’t have to make my missteps because below are the steps I used to make my audio dream a reality.

 - Close iTunes.

 - Copy your entire iTunes folder (in the Music folder on your Mac) to the NAS.

 - Hold Shift and launch iTunes.
 Continue holding Shift until prompted to locate or create a new library.